-You are probably reading this because another huge financial scandal is threatening to destroy the economy and you are wondering why auditors fail to detect fraud.
+You are probably reading this as another huge financial scandal threatens to destroy the economy, and wondering why auditors fail to detect fraud.
+Especially in cases such as these!

 First of all, we auditors don’t appreciate being told that we failed!